Central Zone

 CROOKED RIVER: Trout, whitefish

 Open to fishing all year below Bowman Dam.
 Anglers report excellent spring fishing for trout and whitefish.
-Anglers should expect to see flows increasing in April with the beginning of irrigation season.
-At the time of writing, outflows were 181 cfs.
+Anglers should expect to see high irrigation flows in May-June below Bowman Dam.
+At the time of writing, outflows were 234cfs.
 Nymphing with small midge, scud, and mayfly imitations have been the most effective patterns, but fly-anglers should keep an eye out for fish rising in afternoon.

 DAVIS LAKE: Largemouth bass, rainbow trout